 - The User Library and Current Project folders now have context menus with the “Locate Folder” / “Show in Finder” command.

 - Files can be dragged and dropped onto the User Library, Current Project and user folders in the Sidebar directly.

-Introduced Capture: a new way to get music into Live.
+Introduced Capture MIDI: a new way to get music into Live.

 - Introduced Wavetable, a new Instrument for Live.
 Wavetable is a dual oscillator wavetable synthesizer with flexible modulation, that brings harmonically rich and expansive modern sounds to Live’s sonic palette.